brianrahadi/quartz/content/posts/term-review-2023spring.md

 The interview from Huawei was a 1-hour technical interview.
 I managed to know how to solve it in pseudocode but only managed to code it halfway.
 I am not really feeling it for this one mostly because it's my first one, but overall it's a really good learning experience.

 The interview with Visier was 15 min call with the recruiter and 1 hour technical with the senior engineer.
 I think this one went better than Huawei's but I also wasn't able to solve the last problem in optimal time for the technical interview, so I kinda expected that I wouldn't get the job at all.
 The day after the interview, I got a phone call telling me that I GOT THE JOB!!!
-I'm excited to join **Visier as a Software Developer Co-op for 8 months (May - Dec).**
+I'm super excited to join **Visier as a Software Developer Co-op for 8 months (May - Dec).**

 From this interview, my main takeaways are to focus on the company's values and expressing your personality.
 I tried to have strong body language by making my hand travel around the webcam and also a facial expression when thinking and answering.
 I also managed to do some research about Visier products.
 The product resonated with me a lot as it's actually about helping people's lives.
 Showing this passion and interest probably helps me in landing the job.

-After that, I was grateful to land 12 other interviews which I could not take because I already took the co-op offer, and being in the co-op program means your co-op office automatically declines any upcoming interviews.
+After that, I was deeply grateful to land 12 other interviews which I could not take because I already took the co-op offer, and being in the co-op program means your co-op office automatically declines any upcoming interviews.
 Huawei also reached me out again for the next round of design interview and I had to cancel it because I did not want to waste their time.
 In the future, I would probably try applying to companies externally, but I didn't really regret anything since it's my first co-op and I'm just really happy to have any offer.

 If you are currently planning to find a co-op, feel free to reach out at brian.rahadi@gmail.com.
 I'm not sure how I can be of any help, but I'm more than open to sharing my personal experience and advice I found useful in landing my first co-op job.
 I probably will write a more in-depth guide about this in the future.